Amber Rose Updates Fans on Her Recovery Following Breast Reduction Surgery

 Amber Rose wants everyone to know that she is home and healing following her breast reduction surgery.

-The SlutWalk founder detailed the results of her surgery by Dr. David Matlock and Dr. Garth Fisher in a series of posts to her Instagram story Sunday night.
+The SlutWalk founder detailed the results of her surgery by Dr. David Matlock and Dr. Garth Fisher in a series of posts to her Instagram story.

 The mom-of-one lounged at home in a purple, plush robe while telling her followers how excited she was about her breasts, which went from a size 36H to a size D, saying, "I was really, really big and I think now I might actually just be a D cup, which is like really small for me."